PencilNavigator/easystats/README.md

 Check [URL](https://github.com/PencilNavigator/readme-stats-URL/blob/master/URL) for machine readable version.

+URL.json is for the Dynamic URL service.

-I can not guarentee that all links work, since all links are collected from the internet by a bot/provided by the community.
+#### Note：I can not guarentee that all links work, since all links are collected from the internet by a bot/provided by the community.

 If you found a link not working, Please submit an issue!